Before you start with this feature, please make sure that you are working the latest Spotinst Policy.

-Keep the machine’s root volume – The same data (OS / Configuration etc will be maintained for your instance.
-To further increase the reliability of your instances we also create periodic snapshots of your data volumes while your instance is running.
+- Persist root volume – The same data (OS / Configuration etc will be maintained for your instance.
+To further increase the reliability of your instances we also create periodic snapshots of your root volumes while your instance is running.
 The new instance will be created from a “final” snapshot that will be taken only after the original instance is terminated and the EBS volumes change to an “available” state.
-For this to function properly it is necessary to turn off the delete on termination flag when provisioning a new instance.

 Cassandra – If your Cassandra node is replaced we’ll clone the instance and bring it back.
 Your Cassandra cluster will behave as if the instance was down for some time.
 Bringing up a clone of the previous instance ensures that cluster IOPs are not wasted on bringing a new instance up.

 Elastic.co – Elasticsearch node recovery will take a fraction of the time required to provision a brand new instance.
 From the standpoint of your Elasticsearch cluster the instance was only down for a period of time (depending on the size of the data volumes attached).
 No changes are necessary for your cluster to provision this as long as you have enough instances for quorum.

 Single Server Database – If you have non-production environments it is very likely that you do not have a requirement for 100% uptime for your database instances.
 You can also create a RDB cluster with spot instances and use the stateful spot feature to ensure that you do not lose application availability.